vslokenb/e1039-analysis/RecoData2024/work_reco/README.md

 # e1039-analysis/RecoData2024/work_reco

-Te spill-level data files are stored in `/pnfs/e1039/persistent/users/kenichi/dst`.
+The spill-level data files are stored in `/pnfs/e1039/persistent/users/kenichi/dst`.
-These data are used in this directory, as selected by `DIR_DST` in `gridsub.sh`.
+These data are used for reconstruction, as selected by `DIR_DST` in `gridsub.sh`.

 ## Test of Reconstruction Using a Few Runs